 I think it perfectly plain, when you look at the post-’80s product, on screen and in New York, that this is absolutely the case.
 Sadly, many of those gay men in the creative arts who lived through it, have either been co-opted into the appalling state of things by lure of money or further fame or both, or see no difference.
 Some of them once did astounding, even revolutionary work and now contribute mainly to the utter creative ennui (an oxymoron, I know) that is the norm.
 Maybe they’ve just been exhausted by the strain.
 But those who arrived on the scene after the peak years of crisis apparently join in enthusiastically, out of sheer lack of will, talent… and taste — the one essential attribute in which we artsy fags once wrapped ourselves, and took justifiable pride in.

 I am fully persuaded that the three greatest blows to American popular culture in the past century were, in chronological order, the Production Code, the Blacklist, and AIDS.
 We’ve never fully recovered from any of them.
-As a nation, I doubt we care to.

 Text copyright 2013 by Scott Ross